jhumbug/generator-node-app-skeleton/README.md

 # Yeoman Generator for a Backbone + LESS + gulp + Browserify Static App Skeleton

 ## Overview
-This yeoman generator provides you with a static app skeleton for creating and deploying a one page static html/js/css app.
+This yeoman generator provides you with a node app skeleton for creating and deploying a one page dynamic html/js/css app with a node/express backend for apis or image processing or whatever.
 It uses a bunch web technologies to help workflow, organization and rapid development.

 It uses:
 * [Backbone](http://backbonejs.org/) as it's MVC.